Cummins takes 10 wickets to lead Australia to Pakistan series triumph

 Wicketkeeper Alex Carey scored 52 to help extend the lead before he was trapped leg before by seamer Mir Hamza (4-32) to bring an end to the innings.

-Pakistan were always going to be up against it given the fact that only one team had successfully chased more than 300 runs in the fourth innings in 146 years of test matches at the MCG.
+Pakistan were always going to be up against it, given the fact that only one team had successfully chased more than 300 runs in the fourth innings in 146 years of Test matches at the MCG.

-The tourists were dismissed for 89 in the fourth innings when Australia won the first test by 360 runs in Perth and the early indications were that Melbourne would witness something similar.
+The tourists were dismissed for 89 in the fourth innings when Australia won the first Test by 360 runs in Perth, and the early indications were that Melbourne would witness something similar.

 Dropped catches